scriptPilot/app-framework/DOCUMENTATION.md

 - Popups (requires unique ID attribute)
 - Form inputs (requires unique form ID attribute and unique NAME attributes per form)
 - Focus on form input (requires unique NAME attributes per form)
+- Page component data

 The state is not restored for standard modals, popovers and code-generated modals.

+If you use `v-model` on an input, the state will be restored by page component data, you can use a name attribute, but it is not required in this case.

 ### Test your application